jagzmz/python-bot-for-discord/README.md

 # python-bot-for-discord
-A Small Discord Bot made in Python SDK for Discord to do multiple operations with the help of MySQL, FTPlib and various Libraries.
+A Small Discord Bot made in Python SDK for Discord to do multiple operations with the help of MySQL, aioftp, Asyncio and various Libraries.